awesto/django-shop/docs/tutorial/simple-product.rst

 	:caption: myshop/models/simple/smartcard.py
 	:linenos:
 	:language: python
-	:lines: 7-9, 10-11, 14-22
+	:lines: 10-12, 14-18, 21-29

 Here our model ``SmartCard`` inherits directly from ``BaseProduct``, which is a stub class, hence the most common fields, such as ``name``, ``slug`` and ``unit_price`` must be added to our product here.
-Later on we will see why these fields, even though required by each product, are not part of our abstract model ``BaseProduct``.
+Later on we will see why these fields, even though required by each product, can not be part of our abstract model ``BaseProduct``.

 Additionally a smart card has some product specific properties: